 On 27 May 2022, the daily newspaper Welt reported that the Federal Office for Migration and Refugees (BAMF) has granted access to integration and language courses to over 80,000 Ukrainian refugees within the last couple of weeks.
 After being granted access to such courses, applicants still need to participate in a language skills test.
 Based on the test results, they can be placed in a suitable course.
 In general, it takes a couple of weeks before applicants can start their course.
 According to the newspaper, around 17,000 Ukrainian refugees took part in such courses already.

-According to the Federal Office for Migration and Refugees (BAMF), by mid-July 2022 there were 120,000 applications for participation in integration courses by Ukrainian refugees.
+According to the Federal Office for Migration and Refugees (BAMF), 62,686 Ukrainians participated in the integration courses in the first half of 2022.

 Other groups of workers